mihakralj/opnsense-theme-dark/README.md

 after installation, a new dark theme should appear in System-General -> Theme

-Color scheme in the package is Dracula Van Helsing, but you can change it to any of 7 themes:
+Default color scheme in the package is **VanHelsing**, but you can change it to any of supplied seven themes:

     cd /usr/local/opnsense/www/themes/dark/build/css
     sudo cp DraculaPro.css colors.css

-after changing the color scheme, force-reload the page in the browser (Shift-F5)
+after changing the color scheme, force-reload the page in the browser **(Shift-F5)**

 #Seven color schemes: